-OverviewThis module will introduce a selection of short narrative fiction in French drawn from the eighteenth and nineteenth centuries.
+This module will introduce a selection of short narrative fiction in French drawn from the eighteenth and nineteenth centuries.
 It will reflect on the techniques and forms used by a number of authors and inquire whether short fictions tend to display common features.
 The authors chosen use the form in a wide variety of ways, from illustrating a philosophical position to dramatising an ethical dilemma or even questioning the conventions of fiction themselves.
 The texts will be considered with some reference to concepts drawn from general theory of narrative.

 Method of assessment

-Diderot Supplément au Voyage de Bougainville
+Diderot, Supplément au Voyage de Bougainville (any edition)

-Maupassant Boule de Suif, Le Horla
+Maupassant Boule de Suif (any edition), Le Horla (any edition)

-1. have gained a critical understanding of a range of narrative fiction from the eighteenth and nineteenth centuries;
+- Demonstrate a critical understanding of a range of narrative fiction from the eighteenth and nineteenth centuries;

-2. have developed their analytical skills relating to the study of narrative technique and structure;
+- Demonstrate their analytical skills relating to the study of narrative technique and structure;

-3. have developed their analytical skills relating to close reading and evaluation of literary texts;
+- Demonstrate their analytical skills relating to close reading and evaluation of literary texts;

-4. have developed their reading speed in French.
+- Demonstrate their reading speed in French.

 Back to top